 A little bit of maple syrup and dusting of powdered sugar is all you need to make this pain perdu absolutely incredible.

-Pain Perdu with Fresh Strawberries
+French Toast Pain Perdu Recipe with Almond

-A tantalizing breakfast or dessert made up of custard-laden brioche, pan-fried until crisp then garnished with maple syrup and fresh strawberries.
+This sweet French toast "pain perdu" recipe will have your mouth watery.
+It's a tantalizing breakfast or dessert made up of custard-laden brioche, pan-fried until crisp then garnished with maple syrup and fresh strawberries.